 Increasing evidence supports etiologies of delayed cerebral ischemia (DCI) other than cerebral vasospasm (CV).

-Delayed ischemic neurological deficit (DIND) due to symptomatic vasospasm is a major cause of morbidity and mortality after aneurysmal subarachnoid hemorrhage complication (aSAH), most likely because of a decreased availability of nitric oxide (NO) in the cerebral microcirculation 1).
+Delayed ischemic neurological deficit (DIND) due to symptomatic vasospasm is a major cause of morbidity and mortality after aneurysmal subarachnoid hemorrhage (aSAH), most likely because of a decreased availability of nitric oxide (NO) in the cerebral microcirculation 1).

 Intracerebral hematoma (ICH) was associated with an increased risk of DCI.
 Furthermore, adding the presence or absence of ICH to the modified Fisher Scale (mFS) improved the identification of patients at the highest risk for the development of DCI.
 Thus, a simple adjustment of the mFS might help to identify patients at high risk for DCI 3)

 Early low CBF measurements and a high lactate and lactate to pyruvate ratio may be early warning signs of the risk of developing Delayed cerebral ischemia (DCI).
 The clinical value of these findings needs to be confirmed in larger studies 4).